margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the work that Martin Luther King, Jr. did
 * Grateful for all the churches that supported the elections
 * Grateful for all the faiths of people on college campuses
-* Grateful for **freedom ringing**
+* Grateful for "freedom ringing"
 * Grateful that Black leadership is an expression of freedom
 * Grateful for text messages with Mary Daniel
 * Grateful for the real conversation with someone on the street, and how there is always progress going on
 * Grateful for healing from nervous laughter
 * Grateful that there is always progress
-* Grateful for the conversation with Darius, the outing **the filter through which people perceive, see, and experience the world is what supports art, so someone will hear or see art, analyze it, evaluate it, or express something with a new filter**
+* Grateful for the conversation with Darius, the outing "the filter through which people perceive, see, and experience the world is what supports art, so someone will hear or see art, analyze it, evaluate it, or express something with a new filter"
-* Grateful for the conversation with Darius, **culture is what gives life to people and what lights people up** - **what is normal, what dictates, what is not normal** **culture is neighborhood in Darius's eyes** **in my eyes culture is color, I love colors I see and the colors I see people wearing**
+* Grateful for the conversation with Darius, "culture is what gives life to people and what lights people up" - "what is normal, what dictates, what is not normal" "culture is neighborhood in Darius's eyes" "in my eyes culture is color, I love colors I see and the colors I see people wearing"
 * Grateful that Darius and the real human connection and ligtening up and having real conversation about things and I love that he studies philosophy
 * Grateful for all the people around him and me
 * Grateful for the light in the darkness
 * Grateful for the reflection and the Source
 * Grateful to recall the ideas of Universal and Particular and to remember ideas from metaphysics
-* Grateful for the **Adopt A Street** - no more litter in the city
+* Grateful for the "Adopt A Street" - no more litter in the city
 * Grateful that every step to different people is leading closer to more Truth, more awareness, more perspective, more progress, more perception
 * Grateful for the time spent reading the Qur'an
 * Grateful for the ideas of enlightenment, day and night, light and dark in the Bible